Contribution of innovative medical treatments

 They deliver narrow bands of light from the « visible » and infrared spectrum of the sun: blue, violet, green, yellow, orange, red or infrared depending on the wavelength.

-Each color has an effect on certain types of cells and the dose used is also important.
+Each colour has an effect on certain types of cells and the dose used is also important.

 Red light (630nm) or infrared light (830nm) has an anti-inflammatory and restorative cellular stimulation action.